brianalegre/01-HTML-Git-CSS-Homework/README.md

  - Heading attributes to sequential order

 Removed CLASSes
- - benefits from ASIDE, and updated the CSS to just target the ASIDE element
+ - benefits from ASIDE, and updated the CSS to target the ASIDE element
- - benefitsFormat from ASIDE, and updated the CSS to just target the ASIDE SECTION elements
+ - benefitsFormat from ASIDE, and updated the CSS to target the ASIDE SECTION elements
- - footer, and updated the CSS to just target the FOOTER element
+ - footer, and updated the CSS to target the FOOTER element
+ - content, and updated the CSS to target the MAIN element

+Moved Classes and Elements in the CSS to match the flow of the HTML